FloridaPlayers/Documents/Constitution.md

 application by the Web Manager with approval of the executive board and the Web Management team.

-Section 11 – Assistant Web ManagerThe responsibilities of the Assistant Web Manager shall be the following:
+### Section 11 – Assistant Web Manager

+The responsibilities of the Assistant Web Manager shall be the following:

 1. To assist the Web Manager in any way necessary.

-2. To maintain an
-officer’s handbook to be passed down to the subsequent holder of the
+2. To maintain an officer’s handbook to be passed down to the subsequent holder of the officer.

-officer.

 3. To plan and produce one workshop with assistance from the assistant artistic director

 The Assistant Web Manager is a position appointed by application by the Web Manager with approval by the executive committee and the Web Management team.

-7

-Section 12 – HistorianThe responsibilities of the Historian shall be the following:
+### Section 12 – HistorianThe responsibilities of the Historian shall be

--   1.
-     Tokeepadigitalandpaperarchiveofallsavablecontentincludingbutnotlimitedto
-    posters, programs etc.

--   2.
-     Incoordinationwiththepublicistandeachindividualproduction’sproducer,toensurethat
+the following:

+1. To keep a digital and paper archive of all savable content including but not limited to posters, programs etc.
-    a photo-call takes place for each Florida Players production.
+2. In coordination with the publicist and each individual production’s producer, to ensure that a photo-call takes place for each Florida Players production.

--   3. Toacquirephotosasasourceforallmembers.

--   4. ToattendallFloridaPlayerseventsandensurethatphotosaretakenat/ofeachevent.

--   5.
-     TorecordanddocumentFloridaPlayersrehearsals,technicalrehearsalsandperformances
+3. To acquire photos as a source for all members.
+4. To attend all Florida Players events and ensure that photos are taken at/of each event.
-    at the discretion of each production’s Director and Producer as outlined in their production contracts.
+5. To record and document Florida Players rehearsals, technical rehearsals and performances at the discretion of each production’s Director and Producer as outlined in their production contracts.

--   6. ToserveasresourceofcontentforDirectorofSpecialEvents.

--   7. Tomaintainanalumniregistry.

--   8.
-     TokeepandmaintaintheFloridaPlayers’cameraandinsurethatitisreturnedsafelyto
+6. To serve as resource of content for Director of Special Events.
+7. To maintain an alumni registry.
-    the Florida Players’ Storage Unit on the off-season.
+8. To keep and maintain the Florida Players’ camera and insure that it is returned safely to the Florida Players’ Storage Unit on the off-season.

--   9.
-     TomaintainaprofessionalrelationshipwiththeSmathersLibraryArchivistandtoarchive
-    documents and records throughout the year.
+9. To maintain a professional relationship with the Smathers Library Archivist and to archive documents and records throughout the year.

--   10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
+10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.

--   11. To plan and produce one workshop with assistance from the assistant artistic director
+11. To plan and produce one workshop with assistance from the assistant artistic director

-Section 13 – General Requirements of the Executive Board Officers A.
+### Section 13 – General Requirements of the Executive Board Officers

-Office hours
+#### Office hours

-1. All officers are required to record no less than two (2) office hours per week or eight (8) office hours per month to ensure we retain said office in the Reitz Union, or another location, which requires members to put in hours to retain the office.
+- All officers are required to record no less than two (2) office hours per week or eight (8) office hours per month to ensure we retain said office in the Reitz Union, or another location, which requires members to put in hours to retain the office.
 This requirement may not be waived.
+-

-B. Contracts
+#### Contracts

-1.
-AllExecutiveboardmembersarerequiredtosigntheirrespectiveRightsand

-Responsibilities contracts prior to taking office.
-Being found in breach of contract may

-be grounds for impeachment at the discretion of the executive board.
-C.
+- All Executive board members are required to sign their respective Rights and Responsibilities contracts prior to taking office.
+Being found in breach of contract may be grounds for impeachment at the discretion of the executive board.

-Attendance
+#### Attendance

 Board members are required to attend:

-1. All general body meetings
+- All general body meetings

-2. SOTD convocation
+- SOTD convocation

-3. Opening nights of every Florida Players production
+- Opening nights of every Florida Players production

-4. 1 strike per semester
+- 1 strike per semester

-5. 1 load – in per semester
+- 1 load – in per semester

-6. 1 build per semester
+- 1 build per semester

-7.  all events related to his or her department
+- all events related to his or her department

-8.  \*Attendance of all builds load-ins and strikes to be coordinated at beginning of the semester by the production team.
+- Attendance of all builds load-ins and strikes to be coordinated at beginning of the semester by the production team.

-8

 If an officer is unable to attend for any reason, he must inform the Artistic Director no less than forty – eight (48) hours before the event